sduoafvuosbfsdad/Geography-Resarch-Project/Work.md

 <img src= 'Qn10.png' alt = 'The graph for Question 10.'>
 Well as the last question of our questionnaire, we observed a pattern too on the valid responses.
 So I classified them to make them easier to analyse.
 The people that visited MBS was most satisfied with the scenery and cleanliness which resonates with the conclusions made earlier.

-## Post-fieldwork
-### Contents:
-- Concluding the Hypothesis
-- Evaluating the Methodology
-- Implications of the Research

 ### Concluding the Hypothesis
 According to our results and after our analysis, more than ⅓ of the visitors who visited MBS Promenade stated that the main reason for their visit is sightseeing of attractions, thus our hypothesis is somewhat accurate.
 I think more data would need to be collected until the majority is reached.
 Although this reason has the most respondents, I think it would need to be majority for our group to conclude that visitors primary reason for visiting MBS Promenade is for sightseeing of attractions.